 Formula health risk claim: Formula feeding increases the risk of type 1 diabetes.

 There have been a wealth of studies done on this subject some of which show an increased chance of diabetes in milk-based formula fed babies and babies that were introduced to cow’s milk at an early age.
 Others found no relation or even found that milk-based formula not only didn’t increase the risk of diabetes, but reduced it at a later age.
-Some studies also found only children pre-disposed to diabetes or pre-diabetic already were affected.
-Based on current studies and facts as of March, 2015 I must then leave this health claim in inconclusive or unknown status.
+Some studies also found only children pre-disposed to diabetes or becoming pre-diabetic already were affected.
+Based on current studies and facts as of March, 2018 I must then leave this health claim in inconclusive or unknown status.

-Studies that did find an increased chance for type 1 diabetes in formula fed infants suggest the reason behind the increase is that cow’s milk contains bovine insulin which can cause an immunity to insulin in turn causing diabetes.
+Studies that did find an increased chance for type 1 diabetes in formula fed infants suggest the reason behind the increase is that cow’s milk contains bovine insulin, which can cause an immunity to insulin in turn causing diabetes.
 This could be avoided by using non-cow’s milk based formulas.

 Formula health risk claim: Formula feeding increases the rate of ear and respiratory infections.